yuanyuanshi/Data_Skills/README.md

 Web scraper for indeed job search to reveal the data scientist required skills keywords
 ![](https://github.com/yuanyuanshi/Data_Skills/blob/master/Cloud%202.png)

 When on your way to a data science career, what skills do you need to be a data scientist?
 Or, what skills are the companies looking for?
 I tried to answer these questions by looking up the job posts on indeed.com with web scraping.
-I collected all data scientist job posts’ requirements on data science skills from six cities, San Francisco, New York, Seattle, Austin, Chicago and Detroit.
+I collected all indeed's data scientist job posts’ requirements on data science skills from six cities, San Francisco, New York, Seattle, Austin, Chicago and Detroit.

 I build a web scraper with Beautifulsoup and selenium’s python package.
 After collecting all job posts’ urls with requests, I use selenium to automate Firefox (PhantomJS also works but I like to view the browser directly) to load the urls (due to the indeed’s Ajax requests package can't return the correct webpage); then parse the webdriver’s page source with beautifulsoup.
 And the beautifulsoup object will be cleaned and after text processing only data science skill keywords will be extracted.
 Then I count the frequency of each skill keyword and divide them by the total jobs found in that city to get a percentage of skills required.
 I gathered the data and stored them as a csv file.